 WHO ARE THE DECISION MAKERS?

 The Homeowner(s), Plaintiff (Lender), and all other parties are the decision makers.

 IS MEDIATION CONFIDENTIAL?

 WHAT HAPPENS AFTER MEDIATION?

 If the case is court ordered, the mediator will report to the court whether or not an agreement was reached.
 If the Homeowner and Plaintiff (Lender) do not reach an agreement, the mediator will report the lack of an agreement to the court without comment or recommendation.

 HOW CAN I LEARN MORE MY FLORIDA MEDIATOR MEDIATION TRAINING PROGRAMS?

-Please visit training section of this website to see all the Mediation and Alternative Dispute Resolution training programs offered by My Florida Mediator.
+Please visit the training section of this website to see all the Mediation and Alternative Dispute Resolution training programs offered by My Florida Mediator.